Sharadh/sharadh.github.io/_posts/2021-05-15-saying-i-dont-know.md

 You see, his perspective was this: it's all well to admit you don't know, but what are you going to do about it?
 Knowing that I don't know is half the battle - the rest is to use this information to move forward.
 In that spirit, here are my favorite follow ons.

 * **...tell me more:** I use this most often.
 It is a powerful way of modeling servant leadership: _"You know more than I do, and I request you for more information.
 My job is to use that information to help you."_
 * **...I'll find out:** I use this when I'm asked a question I honestly don't know the answer to.
 I say I'll get back to them by a certain time - and make sure I do.
 It was really difficult to do this in rooms with more senior people, but over time I've realized they appreciate the candor.
+(This is also what my grandfather expected me to say every time!)
 * **...let's find out:** This is probably my favorite.
 I use this a lot when pairing with folks on their work.
 Many times we come up with an idea, but don't know how to evaluate or implement it.
 By collaborating to find out, I can show (and learn) how best to find the answer.
 * **...does it matter?:** This is a tricky one, and I use it sparingly since it could go over as dismissive.
 When I notice a conversation might be devolving into "Engineer-speak" (where we're debating details that are far removed from the issue at hand) I shock the conversation by somewhat suddenly indicating that I don't know and don't really care.
 Sometimes it helps move the conversation along - other times, my colleague passionately explains _why_ it matters, and I get a lot of information about where they're coming from.